sfmig/biig-ants/README.md

 The data comes from this cool paper:
 > Plum, F., & Labonte, D. (2021). scAnt—an open-source platform for the creation of 3D models of arthropods (and other small objects).
 PeerJ, 9, e11155.

+## Contributors
+This project was done in collaboration with @K-Meech, @ruaridhg and @WhoIsJack, thanks for all the great contributions!

 ## Inspo
 - This very cool piece of work https://github.com/evo-biomech/replicAnt
 - Some snippets from https://github.com/sfmig/hawk-eyes